benhamill/benhamill.github.com/source/_posts/2013-04-28-social-justice-is-made-of-empathy.markdown

 interesting (I'll leave it as an exercise to the reader to come up with an appropriately offensive remark).
 If you say something offensive or exclusionary, I'm going to give you (and me) the benefit of the doubt an assume it's because you didn't realize it would be so.
-You're a good person; you don't enjoy ruining other people's days.
+You're not an asshole; you don't _enjoy_ ruining other people's days.

 After making your comment, someone in the group (or near the group over-hearing) says something to you about it being inappropriate and you apologize.
 Great.